Bonnie and Clyde: 1933: Buck and Blanche Barrow join the gang

-Platte City and Dexfield Park
+Platte City

-In July 1933, the gang checked in to the Red Crown Tourist Court south of Platte City, Missouri.
+In July 1933, the gang checked into the Red Crown Tourist Court south of Platte City, Missouri.
 It consisted of two brick cabins joined by garages, and the gang rented both.
 To the south stood the Red Crown Tavern, a popular restaurant among Missouri Highway Patrolmen, and the gang seemed to go out of their way to draw attention.
 Blanche registered the party as three guests, but owner Neal Houser could see five people getting out of the car.
 He noted that the driver backed into the garage "gangster style" for a quick getaway.

 Blanche paid for their cabins with coins rather than bills, and did the same later when buying five dinners and five beers.
 The next day, Houser noticed that his guests had taped newspapers over the windows of their cabin; Blanche again paid for five meals with coins.
-Her outfit of jodhpur riding breeches also attracted attention; they were not typical attire for women in the area, and eyewitnesses still remembered them forty years later.
+Her outfit of jodhpur riding breeches also attracted attention; they were not typical attire for women in the area, and eyewitnesses still remembered them 40 years later.
 Houser told Captain William Baxter of the Highway Patrol, a patron of his restaurant, about the group.

 Barrow and Jones went into town to purchase bandages, crackers, cheese, and atropine sulfate to treat Parker's leg.
 The druggist contacted Sheriff Holt Coffey, who put the cabins under surveillance.
 Coffey had been alerted by Oklahoma, Texas, and Arkansas law enforcement to watch for strangers seeking such supplies.
 The sheriff contacted Captain Baxter, who called for reinforcements from Kansas City, including an armored car.
-Sheriff Coffey led a group of officers toward the cabins at 11pm, armed with Thompson submachine guns.
+Sheriff Coffey led a group of officers toward the cabins at 11 p.m. on July 20, 1933, armed with Thompson submachine guns.

-In the gunfight which ensued, the .45 caliber Thompsons proved no match for Barrow's .30 caliber BAR, stolen on July 7 from the National Guard armory at Enid, Oklahoma.
+In the gunfight that ensued, the officers' .45 caliber Thompsons proved no match for Barrow's .30 caliber BAR, stolen on July 7 from the National Guard armory at Enid, Oklahoma.
 The gang escaped when a bullet short-circuited the horn on the armored car and the police officers mistook it for a cease-fire signal.
 They did not pursue the retreating Barrow vehicle.

-The gang had evaded the law once again, but Buck had been wounded by a bullet that blasted a large hole in the bone of his forehead and exposed his injured brain, and Blanche was nearly blinded in both eyes by glass fragments.
+The gang had evaded the law once again, but Buck had been wounded by a bullet that blasted a large hole in the bone of his forehead and exposed his injured brain.
+Blanche was also nearly blinded by glass fragments.